Frequently Asked Questions…

 Lie Detector Investigations are a leading and independent provider of Lie Detector Tests & Lie Detection Services throughout the UK.
 Our accredited and certified polygraph examiners have graduate from an American Polygraph Association accredited school and have over 16 years of experience within the field.
 Our examiners undertake periodic training to ensure they remain current and up-to-date with advancements within the polygraph field, including validated test techniques, technology and model best practices.

-Our accredited & experienced Polygraph Examiners, Carole London-Williams & Tayler London-Williams are registered members of The American Polygraph Association, The British Polygraph Association and The International Society of Polygraph Examiners.
+Our accredited & experienced Polygraph Examiners, Carole London-Williams & Tayler London-Williams are registered members of The American Polygraph Association and The International Society of Polygraph Examiners.
 Our examiners undertake periodic, updated training every two years and only use the latest in validated test techniques and computerised polygraph systems.

 A lie detector test is also known as a polygraph test or polygraph examination.
 It is one of the most useful scientific tools in truth verification or the detection of deception regarding a specific issue, incident or event.